SxT-Community/SxT-dNFT/README.md

 ## 3. Connect SxT to Mumbai via Chainlink Functions

 Now that we have our gaming telemetry table in SxT, we're going to connect everything up.
-The following steps were adapted from the [Chainlink Functions repo here](https://github.com/smartcontractkit/functions-hardhat-starter-kit) and might be useful as a resource if you run into any issues getting Chainlink Functions setup.
+The following steps were adapted from the [Chainlink Functions repo](https://github.com/smartcontractkit/functions-hardhat-starter-kit) and might be useful as a resource if you run into any issues getting Chainlink Functions setup.

 The first thing we're going to do is simulate the full interaction.
-This is helpful because it allows us to identify a lot of potential issues before we deploy our dNFT contract.
+This is helpful because it allows us to identify potential issues before we deploy our dNFT contract.

 1) Test/Simulate

    `npx hardhat functions-simulate --gaslimit 300000`

+   > ❗
+   > If the test fails, be sure your `ACCESS_TOKEN` is valid (not older than 30 minutes) in your encrypted envar file.

-2) Then we can deploy our contract to mumbai
+2) Deploy our contract to mumbai:

    `npx hardhat functions-deploy-client --network mumbai --verify true`